-This Court similarly must evaluate judicial economy and the administrative burdens of managing such cases, set against the challenge this broad-scale allegedly infringing activity represents for the copyright owners.
-Copyright owners' efforts to protect their copyrighted works through Doe actions are "costly[,] time consuming[,] . . . cumbersome and expensive."
-In re Charter Commc'ns, Inc., Subpoena Enforcement Matter, 393 F.3d 771, 782 (8th Cir.
+re Charter Commc'ns, Inc., Subpoena Enforcement Matter, 393 F.3d 771, 782 (8th Cir.
 2005) (Murphy, J., dissenting).
 Yet, copyright owners have limited alternatives to obtain redress for infringement of their protected works other than such lawsuits.
 See Arista Records LLC v.
 Does 1-27, 584 F. Supp.
 2d 240, 252 (D. Me.
 2008) ("the Court begins with the premise that the Plaintiffs have a statutorily protected interest in their copyrighted material and that the Doe Defendants, at least by allegation, have deliberately infringed that interest without consent or payment.
 Under the law, the Plaintiffs are entitled to protect their copyrighted material and it is difficult to discern how else in this unique circumstance the Plaintiffs could act.
-Not to act would be to allow those who would take what is not theirs to remain hidden behind their ISPs and to diminish and even destroy the intrinsic value of the Plaintiffs' legal interests."); In re Charter Commc'ns, 393 F.3d at 775 n.3 ("[A]s a practical matter, copyright owners cannot deter unlawful peer-to-peer file transfers unless they can learn the identities of persons engaged in that activity.").
+Not to act would be to allow those who would take what is not theirs to remain hidden behind their ISPs and to diminish and even destroy the intrinsic value of the Plaintiffs' legal interests."); In re Charter Commc 'ns, 393 F.3d at 775 n.3 ("[A]s a practical matter, copyright owners cannot deter unlawful peer-to-peer file transfers unless they can learn the identities of persons engaged in that activity.").
 Courts must nonetheless maintain supervision of these lawsuits and, at some point, the sheer number of putative defendants involved in a single case may necessitate severance.

 Joinder in this case at this stage of the litigation is proper.
-Should the putative defendants be named in the Complaint, they may raise the argument that they are improperly joined, under Federal Rule of Civil Procedure 20, and move to sever, under Federal Rule of Civil Procedure 21.
+Should Ms. McDonald be named in the Complaint, she may raise the argument that she is improperly joined, under Federal Rule of Civil Procedure 20, and move to sever, under Federal Rule of Civil Procedure 21.
 Severance prior to that point, as numerous other courts both in and outside this District have held, is premature.
 See, e.g., Achte/Neunte Boll Kino Beteiligungs GMBH & Co, KG v.
 Does 1-4,577, No. 10-cv-00453, ECF No. 34 (D.D.C.
 July 2, 2010) (Collyer, J.); West Bay One, Inc. v.
 Does 1-1653, No. 10-cv-00481, ECF No. 25 (D.D.C.
 July 2, 2010) (Collyer, J.); Arista Records LLC v.
 Does 1-19, 551 F. Supp.
 2d 1, 11 (D.D.C.
 2008) (Kollar-Kotelly, J.); London-Sire Records, Inc. v.
 Doe 1, 542 F. Supp.
 2d 153, 161 n.7 (D. Mass.
 2008); Sony Music Entm't, Inc. v.

 Does 1-40, 326 F. Supp.
 2d 556, 568 (S.D.N.Y.
 2004).

-V. MOTIONS TO DISMISS BASED ON LACK OF PERSONAL JURISDICTION
+V. MOTION TO DISMISS BASED ON LACK OF PERSONAL JURISDICTION

-Putative defendants Mickey J. Viles, Donna Lynk, Jerrydon Vidal, and Kumar Abhinay Rathore also argue that they should be dismissed from the lawsuit because the Court lacks personal jurisdiction over them.
-See ECF Nos.
-26, 33, 51, 55.
-To support this argument, they each supply affidavits or declarations attesting that they do not reside, transact or solicit business, or otherwise have sufficient contacts in the District of Columbia.
-These asserted facts would become relevant for the Court's consideration when and if these individuals are named as parties in this action.
-They cannot be dismissed, under Federal Rule of Civil Procedure 12(b)(2), from a lawsuit to which they are not parties.
+Ms. McDonald argues that she should be dismissed from the lawsuit because the Court lacks personal jurisdiction over her.
+To support this argument, she supplies an affidavit attesting that she does not reside, transact or solicit business, or otherwise have sufficient contacts in the District of Columbia.
+These asserted facts would become relevant for the Court's consideration when and if the putative defendant is named as a party in this action.
+She cannot be dismissed, under Federal Rule of Civil Procedure 12(b)(2), from a lawsuit to which she is not a party.